wbamberg/idl-reference/docs/nsIBrowserSearchService.md

 shown, it will offer the option to begin using the newly added engine
 right away.

-@param engineURL
-       The URL to the search engine's description file.

-@param dataType
-       An integer representing the plugin file format.
-Must be one
-       of the supported search engine data types defined above.

-@param iconURL
-       A URL string to an icon file to be used as the search engine's
-       icon.
-This value may be overridden by an icon specified in the
-       engine description file.

-@param confirm
-       A boolean value indicating whether the user should be asked for
-       confirmation before this engine is added to the list.
-If this
-       value is false, the engine will be added to the list upon successful
-       load, but it will not be selected as the current engine.

-@param callback
-       A nsISearchInstallCallback that will be notified when the
-       addition is complete, or if the addition fails.
-It will not be
-       called if addEngine throws an exception.

 @throws NS_ERROR_FAILURE if the type is invalid, or if the description
         file cannot be successfully loaded.